‘Save your own life as PM busy with peacock’: Rahul Gandhi’s dig at Modi govt

 New Delhi, Sep 14: Congress leader Rahul Gandhi on Monday launched a scathing attack on the Modi government over the handling of the coronavirus pandemic in the country, saying that people of India will have to be 'atmanirbhar' (self-reliant) and 'save their own lives because PM is busy with a peacock.'

-He also targeted the prime minister for the "unplanned lockdown" calling it "gift of one man's ego."
+He also targeted the Prime Minister for the "unplanned lockdown" calling it "gift of one man's ego."

 In an abyss of reduction: Rahul Gandhi on GDP